bocoup/web-platform-contribution-guide/src/skills.rst

 In the current DOM Standard [#dom_namespaces]_, this is unambiguous by the use of an algorithm, where it is clear that the check for ``InvalidCharacterError`` comes before the checks for ``NamespaceError``.

 A good way to reduce ambiguity is to write specification prose in terms of the Infra Standard [#infra]_.
 This standard lays the groundwork for other standards.
-Similar to how a programming language provides a grammar and a standard library, the Infra Standard defines terminology for algorithms, defines data types and related operations.
+Similar to how a programming language provides a standard library, the Infra Standard defines terminology for algorithms, defines data types and related operations.

 This results in specifications that are well-defined, unambiguous, and have a clear mapping to an implementation.
 For example, the DOM Standard is written in terms of the Infra Standard.